TNO-Quantum/problems.portfolio_optimization/root_doc.rst

 - `return on capital`, indicated by ROC,
 - `diversification`, indicated by the `Herfindahl-Hirschman Index`_ HHI.

-Additionally, we allow for capital growth factor and arbitrary emission reduction constraints to be considered.
+Additionally, we allow for a capital growth factor and arbitrary emission reduction constraints to be considered.

-The `Pareto front`_, the set of solutions where one objective can't be improved without worsening the other objective, can be computed for return on capital and diversification.
+The `Pareto front`_, the set of solutions where one objective can't be improved without worsening the other objective, can be computed for the objectives return on capital and diversification.

 The codebase is based on the following paper: